A Meta Path Based Evaluation Method for Enterprise Credit Risk: Introduction

 To model the relations and interactions, various entities and their relationships can be considered in the information networks \cite{gupta2017heteclass}.
 In the previous, most of researchers studied the above problem with a homogeneous information network \cite{sun2013mining} consisting only one single relation type and one entity type.
 However in SME setting, the structure of homogeneous information network may be a bit simple to explain the relationships between SMEs.
 To not lose important information, a heterogeneous information network \cite{2016A} with complicated graph structure is more suitable to study the interaction between SMEs.
 In the heterogeneous information network, meta paths (MP) \cite{2016A} are taken as a fundamental data structure to capture semantical relationships between entities.
 Through MP, complicated relationships between entities can be systematically and concisely defined.
 The path provides a clear view of how entities interact mutually in the information network.
 In this paper, to assess the status of SMEs, we exploit the power of meta path to study how influences among financial entities spread in the information network of SMEs.

 In our method, we first build a heterogeneous information network of SMEs to describe interactive relationships between different entities associated with SME.
-Figure \ref{fig:SMEs-HIN} is a toy example of Walmart heterogeneous information network, which demonstrates some possible connections of Walmart and its related entities.
-For example, path ``$Walmart\xrightarrow{branch} Sam's\, CLUB\xrightarrow{report} The\,Daily$'' represents information that Walmart's branch enterprise, Sam's CLUB, is criticized by The Daily magazine; path ``$Walmart \xrightarrow{boardmember}{Jon\,Walton}\xrightarrow{founder}{Truenorth}$.'' represents information that Walmart's board member Jon Walton is also the founder of enterprise Truenorth; and path ``$Walmart\xrightarrow{invest}{Tiktok}\xrightarrow{produce}{Bytedance}$.'' represents information that the product Walmart has invested in was produced by enterprise Bytedance.
+Figure \ref{fig:SMEs-HIN} is a toy example of Alibaba heterogeneous information network, which demonstrates some possible connections of Alibaba and its related entities.
+For example, path ``$Alibaba\xrightarrow{subsidiary} Lazada$'' represents information that Lazada is a subsidiary of Alibaba; path ``$Alibaba \xrightarrow{CEO}{Bob}\xrightarrow{controller}{Taobao}$.'' represents information that Alibaba's CEO, Bob, is also Taobao's controller; and path ``$Alibaba\xrightarrow{control}{YouKu}\xrightarrow{report}{news}$.'' represents information that Alibaba's control enterprise, YouKu, is criticized by the newspaper.
 It is easy to see that through information networks, the interrelated relations between entities can be easily obtained.
 By building information network of SMEs, we can not only obtain the self-related information but also the interactive information associated with the target enterprise.

 With the given information network of SMEs, we propose a novel feature - meta path feature, to measure the impact through meta paths from one financial entity to another.
 Unlike conventional financial indicators, the meta path feature can be defined and applied very flexibly.
 The flexibility makes us able to evaluate the credit status of SMEs from various perspectives more comprehensively.
 The proposed meta path feature can also explicitly show how much one entity can be affected by a specific logical path, which can provide an intuitive view for banks, lenders, and relevant experts to understand the credit risk faced by SMEs.
 In this way, SME default can be effectively identified.